Wintermute0110/Wintermute0110.github.io/LKESG/Linux-basic-commands-and-procedures.md

 [Go to main page](../)

-This section describes some very basic commands and procedures that you will a lot when configuring your HTPC with this guide.
+This section describes some very basic commands and procedures that you will use a lot when configuring your HTPC with this guide.
 If something is not explained in other sections of this guide have first a look here.

+The [Raspberry Pi Documentation](https://github.com/raspberrypi/documentation) project has some very informative tutorials specifically for the Pi but many things are also applicable for any Linux distribution.
+I recommand to have a look to [introduction to the terminal](https://github.com/raspberrypi/documentation/tree/master/usage/terminal) and [Linux commands](https://github.com/raspberrypi/documentation/blob/master/linux/usage/commands.md).

 ## Unprivileged user commands and root commands